 Best Practices for Disaster Communication Plan

-Recovery is not only about get back in operation - it is also about seeing that every is kept in loop.
+Recovery is not only about getting back in operation - it is also about seeing that everyone is kept in loop

 In the wake of an emergency, it is imperative for companies to maintain clear and effective channels of communication in order to quickly assess damages and coordinate recovery efforts.
 Because essential business operations can be affected by any stage of interruption, companies have in placed an incident communication plan to deliver essential communication to employees and first responders.

 Best practices for an incident communication plan include:

 - Understand the operational environment.
 Consider solutions that allow two-way communication over a variety of channels, including land line, fax, mobile, short message service (SMS), Blackberry PIN-to-PIN, email, and more.
 These features become very useful in the delivery of important and urgent information when communication infrastructure is compromised.

 - Contact information should be up-to-date.
 Business continuity managers should regularly check their recipient lists to ensure that all contact information is up-to-date so when a disaster occurs, employers are confident that notifications are being delivered to the right person on the correct device.

 - Security and protection of sensitive information should not be forgotten.
 If the contact information is breached by individuals that are not authorized there are significant regulatory and sensitive information compliance issues that are impacted.

 - Escalation plans should be in place.
 Crisis situations demand that the proper people are contacted about a situation that needs immediate attention.
 Best practices notification systems include integrated mechanisms that support a call escalation process.
 If the first person contacted is not the correct individual for the situation, the notification system automatically contacts the next appropriate person according to pre-determined processes.